checkly/checkly-go-sdk/CONTRIBUTING.md

   $ go mod tidy
   ```

-4. Run build process to ensure that everyhing is on place
+4. Run build process to ensure that everything is on place
   ```sh
   $ go build
   ```